Alexa Collins Sizzles In White Crop Top & Floral Bikini While Sipping On Vodka

 One of my favorite parts of summer is enjoying the perfect cocktail and cooling down by the pool!
 I always keep my calories low by adding a splash, or two, of @blueicevodkausa.
 With only 52 calories, no sugar added and keto friendly, it's my go-to when making Skinny Mules for my friends!
 Pick up a bottle @publix or have a bottle delivered straight to your door through @reservebarspirits.
 Let me know what drinks you make! ✨???? #fitfriendlyvodka #ameicanmadespirits #lowcaloriecockails #vodka #potatovodka #ketofriendly

 In the first shot, Alexa angled her body slightly in a way that emphasized her figure.
-In one hand, she held a bottle of Blue Ice vodka, and a mule drinking glass in the other.
+In one hand, she held a bottle of Blue Ice vodka, and she had a mule drinking glass in the other.
 She smiled brightly as she looked to the sky.
 The second photo showed Alexa in a similar position, though this time she stared at the camera with a straight face.

-Finally, the third photo showed Alexa taking a sip from the glass.
+The third photo showed Alexa taking a sip from the glass.
 She turned to face the other direction, allowing the sun to hit her toned tummy.

 Alexa’s post garnered more than 7,000 likes and just over 140 comments in under an hour as fans showered the babe with praise.